Choosing Your Doctor

 Are Your Concerns Treated With Respect?

 Don’t be afraid to ask questions; raising your concerns—even those that you may think will be viewed as trivial—with your oncology team will help you better understand your options and provide your doctors with insight into what is important to you.
 Today, there are many treatment options available to you.
 Work with your team to find the right combination for you.

 Do you feel comfortable sharing with your medical team about what you have learned regarding your condition?

 Do your research.
 Speak with support groups and breast cancer survivors.
-The more information you gather about your treatment options, the better decisions you’ll make.
+The more information you gather about your treatment options from reputable sources, the better decisions you’ll make.
+You can also ask your care team what resources they can give you to help you better understand your diagnosis and treatment.

 Do You Know The Parts Of Your Treatment Plan That Are Up To You?

 Remember that while your doctors can make recommendations and provide options, the final decisions regarding your treatment are yours.
-With good research, you can have confidence in the path you take.
+With good research from reputable sources, you can have confidence in the path you take.
 By embracing your part, you’ll give yourself the best odds for a long and healthy life.

 When Is A Second Opinion A Good Idea?

-Having a second opinion can help you be certain of your treatment plan and healthcare partnering decisions.
+Having a second opinion can help you be certain of your optimal treatment plan and healthcare partnering decisions.
 You will have less anxiety if you can cultivate a sense of trust and care with your doctor.
 In addition to quality care and good treatment decisions, your peace of mind is an important part of the equation.

 Here some ideas that may be important to consider regarding second opinions: